KaiEkkrin/ThirteenIsh/README.md

 An experimental Discord bot for dice rolling and TTRPG tracking

+## Development with VS Code Dev Container

+This project includes a VS Code dev container setup for easy development.
+The dev container provides:

+- Latest .NET SDK with `dotnet ef` tool pre-installed
+- Node.js LTS
+- PostgreSQL database (automatically configured)
+- All necessary VS Code extensions

+To use the dev container:

+1. Ensure you have Docker and the "Dev Containers" VS Code extension installed
+2. Create the `my.docker.env` file in the project root (see Docker-compose section below for required variables)
+3. Open the project in VS Code
+4. When prompted, click "Reopen in Container" or use Command Palette → "Dev Containers: Reopen in Container"
+5. The container will build and start automatically, including the PostgreSQL database

+All environment variables from `my.docker.env` are automatically loaded into the dev container.

 ## Setup

 I followed the instructions in [Discord.net -- Your First Bot](https://discordnet.dev/guides/getting_started/first-bot.html) and in [Discord.net -- Getting started with application commands](https://discordnet.dev/guides/int_basics/application-commands/intro.html).
 The bot will need to be added to servers with the following permissions: